-This conundrum has led to the development of \emph{robust tests} \citep{huber1965robust,lecam1973convergence,dabak1994geometrically,fauss2021minimax}, which aim to control the Type-I error rate (the probability of rejecting the null hypothesis) under a \emph{composite} null hypothesis $\Hc_0: Q \in \cP_0$, where $\cP_0$ is a family of probability distributions, called the uncertainty set \citep{fauss2021minimax}.
-This uncertainty set is constructed to include $P$ and distributions close to $P$ in some appropriate notion of similarity.
-By designing $\cP_0$ to include potential contaminations, such as adversarial contaminations or outliers, the composite null $\Hc_0$ can now hold in realistic scenarios, thus avoiding the aforementioned conundrum and aligning statistical and practical significance.
+This conundrum has led to the development of \emph{robust tests} \citep{huber1965robust,lecam1973convergence,dabak1994geometrically,fauss2021minimax}, which aim to control the Type-I error rate (the probability of falsely rejecting the null hypothesis) under a \emph{composite} null hypothesis $\Hc_0: Q \in \cP_0$.
+The set $\cP_0$ is a family of probability distributions, called the uncertainty set \citep{fauss2021minimax}, which is constructed to include $P$ and distributions similar to $P$ in some appropriate notion.
+By designing $\cP_0$ to contain potential contaminations, such as adversarial contaminations or outliers, the composite null hypothesis $\Hc_0$ can now hold in realistic scenarios, thus avoiding the aforementioned conundrum and aligning statistical and practical significance.

-As a concrete example, consider a scenario where a practitioner models a dataset of sensor signals that are potentially contaminated by outliers.
-Suppose the fitted model accurately captures the true signal in the dataset.
+As a concrete example, consider a scenario where a practitioner models a data set of sensor signals that are potentially contaminated by outliers.
+Suppose the fitted model accurately captures the true signal in the data set.
 A standard GOF test might still reject the standard null hypothesis $H_0: Q = P$ due to the presence of outliers.
-Instead, one can adopt a \emph{composite} null hypothesis $\Hc_0: Q \in \cP_0$, where $\cP_0$ is constructed to include ``contaminated versions'' of $P$ within a certain tolerance.
+Instead, one can adopt a composite null hypothesis $\Hc_0: Q \in \cP_0$, where $\cP_0$ is constructed to include ``contaminated versions'' of $P$ within a certain tolerance.
 A GOF test designed to be calibrated against $\Hc_0$ can now reject the model with the correct test level.

-Unfortunately, robust kernel GOF tests are absent from the existing literature on kernel tests.
+Unfortunately, robust kernel-based GOF tests have only received limited attention in the existing literature.
 The closest work is that of \citet{sun2023kernel,schrab2024robust}, who proposed robust tests using uncertainty sets defined by the Maximum Mean Discrepancy (MMD; \citealt{muller1997integral,gretton2012kernel}).
-These tests require samples from \emph{both} $Q$ and $P$ and are thus applicable when simulating from $P$ is feasible (see, e.g., \citealt{lloyd2015statistical}), but this would likely lead to significant additional computational cost and a lack of statistical efficiency due to the extra error induced by simulations.
+These tests require samples from \emph{both} $Q$ and $P$.
+However, generating samples from $P$ may be infeasible or computationally expensive, and approximating $P$ by finite samples can also reduce statistical efficiency.